Rehabilitation of Crissy Field Airplane Hangar

 The existing hollow clay tile is fragile and prone to deterioration.
 NPS

-Building 643 faces many structural challenges, making it vulnerable to significant damage during an earthquake.
+Building 643 faced many structural challenges, making it vulnerable to significant damage during an earthquake.
 The first challenge is that the building was constructed on land fill.
 Up through the 19th century, Crissy Field was once a very large wetland area.
 In 1915, the City of San Francisco identified this large and undeveloped, watery space as the perfect location for the city’s forthcoming world fair.
 They leased the space from the Presidio army, poured an enormous amount of dirt and soil into the wetland and created land to host the Panama-Pacific International Exposition.
 Unlike bed rock, landfill can move quite significantly during an earthquake; buildings built on landfill are more likely to sway and experience damage.

 A picture containing outdoor, dirty